911 dispatchers are in demand

 Public safety telecommunicators in 911 call centers are in critical need in local agencies, which are actively seeking qualified applicants.
 As a police, fire and emergency medical services dispatcher, you play a critical role and are the first point of contact with the public in emergency situations.

-The Public Safety Telecommunications Certificate program at St. Petersburg College gives you the expertise to perform this job and fill the job gaps in Pinellas County.
+The Public Safety Telecommunication Certificate program at St. Petersburg College gives you the expertise to perform this job and fill the job gaps in Pinellas County.

 SPC is partnering with Pinellas County Safety and Emergency Services and several local public safety agencies to provide this six-week training, which also covers the state-mandated certification testing fee.